 Are you drinking enough water?
 If you look like this guy after a five mile run – probably not.

 You’ve felt like a man stranded in the desert plenty of times before.
 Your mouth feels and tastes like a bottle of Gold Bond exploded in it.
-Your legs have morphed into inanimate stone pillars and whenever you lick your lips, it tastes like the ocean.
+Your legs have morphed into inanimate stone pillars and continually cramp up, causing severe pain (you can find out what to do about leg cramps by following the link).
+Whenever you lick your lips, it tastes like the ocean.
 It’s all too obvious when we’re seriously dehydrated.
 But even mild dehydration can have serious implications.

 Think about it: Have you hit a plateau in your training?
 Or some days, just feel like you’re out of it?
 There’s a chance that your declining performance could be related to your hydration – or lack thereof.
 If you’re dehydrated, your performance will suffer.
 It’s as simple as that.